samdejong86/Keithley-2220-30-1-Control/README.md

 A script for controlling a Keithley 2220-30-1 DC power supply via SCPI commands send via USB.

-Information on the SCPI interface for the Keithleu 2200 series devices can be found in [this document](https://www.tek.com/dc-power-supply/series-2220-2230-2231-multiple-output-manual-0)
+Information on the SCPI interface for the Keithley 2200 series devices can be found in [this document](https://www.tek.com/dc-power-supply/series-2220-2230-2231-multiple-output-manual-0)

 ## Requirements